SumianVoice/TransVoice-Wiki/wiki/pages/clarity/breathiness.md

 ## The "more and less" Method
 This is a common way to change any behaviour.
 We can start in our neutral position or trying to go the way we want slightly, then intentionally make a voice more breathy for example, then slide it back the way we came.
 Often we can end up less breathy than when we started.

 If we repeat this process many times, we can add _layers_ of decreased breathiness.
+The goal is to develop enough control to modify it during speech at will, so it's a good idea to say a word or phrase in three steps and then speak:
+1. at default (which will probably be slightly breathy)
+2. very breathy
+3. non-breathy
+4. go into speech

+We can also practice doing this mid-sentence by saying something like this: (*breathy* non-breathy)
+- The quick brown *fox jumps over the* lazy dog to fetch its dinner.

 ## Using Creak
 Since creak (not fry / M0) is a relaxed, adducted, low airflow configuration, we can use it to start non breathy and then add the slightest bit of air to come out of creak into flow phonation.